Waimoa language

-Waimoa or Waimaʾa is a language spoken by about 18,467 (2010 census) people in northeast East Timor.
-Waimoa proper is reported to be mutually intelligible with neighboring Kairui and Midiki, with 5,000 speakers total.
+Waimoa or Waimaʾa is a language spoken by about 27,000 Waimoa (2015 census) people in northeast East Timor.
+Waimoa proper is reported to be mutually intelligible with neighboring Kairui and Midiki, which together have about 5,000 speakers.

 The classification of Waimoa is unclear.
 Structurally, it is Malayo-Polynesian.
 However, its vocabulary is largely Papuan, similar to that of Makasae.
 Although generally classified as Austronesian languages or dialects that have been largely relexified under the influence of a language related to Makasae, it is possible that Waimoa, Kairui, and Midiki are instead Papuan languages related to Makasae which have been influenced by Austronesian.

 Phonology

-Similarly to other Austronesian languages of the region, Waimoa has aspirated/voiceless and glottalized/ejective consonants, which are distributed like /hC/ and /ʔC/ consonant clusters (or perhaps /Ch/ and /Cʔ/) but are often pronounced as single segments.
+Waimoa has aspirated/voiceless and glottalized/ejective consonants, which are distributed like /hC/ and /ʔC/ consonant clusters (or perhaps /Ch/ and /Cʔ/) but are often pronounced as single segments.

 Similarly there are voiceless and glottalized /m n l r s w/.